jeffreykegler/Marpa--R3/cpan/kollos/kollos.md

 `block_ix` is the index of the block,
 `start` is the start of the lexeme literal and `length` is the length of the lexeme literal.

+A zero length is acceptable.
+TODO: Zero length is acceptable but only lightly tested so far.

 ```
     -- miranda: section+ class_slr field declarations